Fort Worth Water Quality at a Glance

 • Level 4 (Severe): Emergency conservation measures

-• After system maintenance or flushing activities
+• After system maintenance or pipe flushing

 • In areas closer to treatment plants

-• During high water demand periods
+• During periods of high water demand

 • Refrigerate water in an open container for several hours